zx80/flask-simple-auth/README.md

 The check will call `user_in_group(user, group)` function to check whether the authenticated user belongs to any of the authorized groups.

+There are two special values that can be passed to the `authorize` decorator:

+ - `fsa.OPEN` declares that no authentication is needed on that route.
+ - `fsa.AUTHENTICATED` declares that any authenticated user can access this route.

 The following configuration directive is available:

  - `FSA_LAZY` allows the `authorize` decorator to perform the authentication